-In the HERE Open Location Platform, data consists of both maps and location information that HERE provides, such as Real-Time Traffic and Weather, as well as data that you and other users provide.
-The HERE Open Location Platform Portal provides access to many activities related to data, including discovering, managing, and visualizing the data.
+In the HERE platform, data consists of both maps and location information that HERE provides, such as Real-Time Traffic and Weather, as well as data that you and other users provide.
+The HERE platform portal provides access to many activities related to data, including discovering, managing, and visualizing the data.

 For the terms and conditions covering this documentation, see the HERE Documentation License.

-The HERE Open Location Platform Portal is where you can start exploring data.
-The Portal helps business analysts, data scientists, and developers to explore data by browsing, filtering, and searching for catalogs as well as layers.
+The HERE platform portal is where you can start exploring data.
+The platform portal helps business analysts, data scientists, and developers to explore data by browsing, filtering, and searching for catalogs as well as layers.
 Click Data in the navigation bar to see a list of catalogs and layers that you have permission to read.
 When you find data of interest, you can perform a deeper analysis using Notebooks.

 A catalog is a collection of layers that are logically managed as a single set.
 Click on a catalog to view its details.
 The catalog details page presents all the catalog metadata, such as description, tags, data coverage, creation date, HERE Resource Name (HRN), and a list of the layers in the catalog.
 For more information, see Catalogs.